Skip to main content

 TFSA Rules You Need To Know

-What’s that, you say?
-That sounds too good to be true?
-Well, it’s not.
-And there is no catch.
-But like anything the government creates, there are rules.
-Lots of them.
+However, like anything the government creates, there are rules — lots of them.
 Below are the ones that we think are the most important.
-Follow them, and let the TFSA bliss begin.

 TFSA Contribution Rules

-The maximum amount of money you can deposit into your TFSA each year currently stands at $7,000.
+The new contribution room for 2025 is $7,000.
 This figure is called your TFSA contribution room.
 Thankfully, the total amount that you contribute is cumulative.
 This means that any unused contribution room will carry over from one year to the next, so the amount you can add to a TFSA will go up each year, regardless of whether or not you deposit money.

 What if you never started a TFSA and want to catch up?
-There’s good news there too.
-Provided you were eligible and at least 18 years old in 2009 – the first year the TFSA was available — you could be able to contribute a grand total of $95,000.
-That’s the current lifetime maximum for a TFSA, as of 2024.
-If you already have a TFSA and have never taken out any money, you can keep adding to your account up until you hit that limit.
-And if you’ve withdrawn money from your TFSA in the past, you’ll get that room back.
+Provided you were eligible and at least 18 years old in 2009 — the first year the TFSA was available — you could be able to contribute a grand total of $102,000.
+Otherwise, your maximum contribution room starts the year you turn 18.
+You can find each year’s contribution room on the CRA website.
+As of 2025, that’s the current lifetime maximum for a TFSA.
+If you already have a TFSA and have never taken out any money, you can keep adding to your account until you hit that limit.
+If you’ve withdrawn money from your TFSA in the past, you’ll get that room back.
 You just have to wait until the following year.
-So, for example, if you withdrew $10,000 from your TFSA in 2023 to use as part of a down payment on a home, assuming you are caught up on your TFSA contributions, you will be able to deposit $17,000 in 2024 — the $10,000 you borrowed from yourself, plus the $7,000 annual limit.
+So, for example, if you withdrew $10,000 from your TFSA in 2024 to use as part of a down payment on a home, assuming you are caught up on your TFSA contributions, you will be able to deposit $17,000 in 2025 — the $10,000 you borrowed from yourself, plus the $7,000 annual limit.

 At any time over the course of a calendar year, if you contribute more than your allowable TFSA contribution room, you will be officially “over-contributing” to your TFSA, and you will be subject to a tax equal to 1% of the highest excess TFSA amount for each month that the excess amount remains in your account.
-So don’t do that.
+So make sure not to over-contribute.

 There are a few ways to track your TFSA contribution room.
-Our favorite, no surprise, is the Wealthsimple TFSA tracker.
-But there’s also one on the CRA website.
+One is on the CRA website.
 Another is the old-school DIY method, which is favoured by Barry Choi, the founder of Money We Have, who says:

 TFSA Withdrawal Rules